Vivojay/mariana-music-player/docs/PLAYBACK_PROJECTION_CONTRACT.md

 ## Authoritative and display fields

 The current projection schema is versioned.
 Consumers must tolerate missing optional fields and must not infer backend state from formatted labels.
+Python serializes the explicit `PlaybackStatusProjection` dataclass; its source tests lock the complete top-level and nested field sets for schema 7.

+Electron treats every decoded backend payload as untrusted runtime data rather than relying on a TypeScript cast.
+The main-process boundary reconstructs a new object from the schema-7 allowlist and validates field types, lengths, numeric bounds, source/state enums, nested shapes, and cross-field invariants.
+Unknown properties are dropped.
+An unsupported schema, missing or malformed field, private reference in an allowlisted display field, or inconsistent capability combination rejects the complete projection before it is cached or forwarded.

 - `state` is the controller lifecycle value. `display_state` is a safe label such as `Playing`, `Paused`, `Finished`, or `Stopped`.